charlie-x/fibrelasertools/README.md

 Raycus fibre laser source tool, mostly english translations.

-There is a firmware password lockout in the laser source, the laser source has to be enabled (this tool can do it)
+There is a firmware password lockout in the laser source, (Wrong pasword locked out source needs raycus tech to unlock as far as i can tell ) the laser source has to be enabled (this tool can do that too)

 And its for diagnosing the laser etc.